internetarchive/fatcat/proposals/2020_elasticsearch_schemas.md

 Not clear if this should be for "published" only, or whether we should try to handle embargo time spans and dates.

+Maybe also container `sherpa_romeo` color as a field?

 ## Release Merged Default Field